Ayushmangiri/Ayushman/README.md

 # Ayushman
-This is me Frist Git Repository
+This is me First Git Repository
 Author --Ayushman Giri